What is urinary incontinence?

 What does incontinence mean?

-- Stress incontinence (also called stress incontinence)
+- Stress incontinence (also called effort incontinence)

 - Urge incontinence